korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_07_Abstraction_Interface/README.md

 You can see that for all our dogs; we're getting that they shed hair all the time.
 So that's an example of an abstract class, extending another abstract class.
-I won't cover the use case where we have an abstract class, that extends a concrete class.
+I won't cover the use case where we have an abstract class that extends a concrete class.
 It's a lot rarer to do something like that, but just be aware that that's an option.
 You might be asking, why use an Abstract Class?